ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Servers do not necessarily save the results of an incomplete upload; since most clients prefer atomic writes, many servers will discard an incomplete upload.
 A mechanism to indicate a preference for atomic vs. non-atomic writes may be defined at a later time.

-Byte range PATCH cannot by itself be used to recover from an interrupted PUT that updates an existing document.
-If the server operation is atomic, the entire operation will be lost.
-If the server saves the upload, it may not possible to know how much of the request was received by the server, and what was old content that already existed.
+Byte range PATCH cannot by itself provide recovery from an interrupted PUT to an existing document, as it is not generally possible to distinguish what was received by the server from what already existed.

 One technique would be to use a 1xx interim response to indicate a location where the partial upload is being stored.
 If PUT request is interrupted, the client can make PATCH requests to this temporary, non-atomic location to complete the upload.
 When the last part is uploaded, the original interrupted PUT request will finish.

+Another technique would be to send a 1xx interim response to indicate how much of the upload has been committed.
+When a client receives this, it can skip that many bytes from the next attempt in a PATCH request.

 ## Splicing and Binary Diff